L.CRJ-120: Introduction to Criminal Justice

 L.CRJ-276: Restorative Justice-AC

 This course examines the development of restorative justice in the United States and other countries around the world.
 The impacts of culture, history, and socio-political contexts that have given rise to the implementation of restorative justice practices are identified and discussed.
-Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB-130, L.LIB-135, or L.LIB-220.
+Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB130, L.LIB-135, or L.LIB-220.
 3 credits.
 Dependent on staff and demand.
+Not open to cross-registration.

 L.CRJ-280: Ethical Considerations in Criminal Justice-AV